daniel117622/RamseyChess/README.md

 As the platform develops, more sophisticated bots will be introduced, including those that value closed positions and strategic movement restrictions.

-## License

-All content on the RamseyChess Blog is provided under the **Creative Commons Attribution-ShareAlike 4.0 International License**.
-Feel free to share, but please give appropriate credit and indicate if changes were made.

 ## Contact Us

 If you have any questions, feedback, or suggestions, we'd love to hear from you.
-Visit our [Contact page](https://ramseychess.net/contact) for more information.
+Contact me at dan5jul@hotmail.com for more information.

-Thank you for visiting the **RamseyChess Blog**.
+Thank you for visiting the **RamseyChess**.
 Happy learning and happy playing!

+## License
+All rights reserved.
+The content on the RamseyChess Blog is protected by copyright.
+You are not permitted to use, copy, modify, or distribute any part of this website or its contents without prior written consent.
+For permissions and inquiries, please contact dan5jul@hotmail.com.